 - Juul does not have the proper checks in place to ensure those under 21 aren’t purchasing and using their products.

 The complaints filed in California – one in the U.S. District Court in Northern California and another in San Francisco Superior Court – allege that Juul deceptively marketed their product as safe despite it being more addictive than traditional cigarettes.
 The plaintiffs seek monetary damages as well as an injunction against Juul’s marketing practices.
-In both cases, the filers bought Juul to help them quit smoking but have ended up addicted to the product, one of them to the point where he becomes agitated and moody if he doesn’t smoke JuulPods daily.
+In both cases, the filers bought Juul to help them quit smoking but have ended up with a Juul addiction instead.
+One of them even claims that he becomes agitated and moody if he doesn’t smoke JuulPods daily.

 New York Lawsuit

 Parents of a boy referred to only as D.P. have filed a lawsuit against Juul for making their son addicted to nicotine.
 They claim D.P. is now prone to outbursts and is doing poorly in school because of his nicotine addiction.
 Despite measures to prevent him from vaping, D.P. still finds ways to engage in juuling, even though he’s disciplined at school and home.